 Even when installed correctly, there’s a chance your new gun safe might cause indentations on laminate flooring.
 You may want to consider placing a rubber mat under the safe before it is anchored.
 This minimizes scratches, scuff marks, or indentation marks.

 Another option is to use a piece of felt under each corner of the safe.
-Many of our Liberty Safe dealers use dense, 1/4" thick, 4" x 6" felt pads.
+Many of our Liberty Safe dealers use dense, 1/4 inch thick, 4 inch x 6 inch felt pads.
 These pads have adhesive on one side and stick to the bottom corners of the safe.
 This helps protect your floors from scratching, and the pads are barely noticeable.

 How to Protect Your Safe